Membership and Organization

 SSC Website Statistics

 This MS Excel spreadsheet contains multiple worksheets of statistics to monitor the usefulness of this site to the maritime industry.
 Using multiple sheets, the spreadsheet contains information on number of hits, report downloads, symposium paper downloads, education case study uses, and country use.
-This information will be updated at least biannually.
+This information is typically updated semi-annually.